the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a bug preventing the view link from appearing for updated venues and organizers
 * Bug - Fixed handling of recurrence splitting when hiding events from the front-end
 * Bug - Fixed a bug that allowed invalid dates to be used in the Mini Cal widget
+* Bug - Fixed a bug where resizing browser window caused Week View header to expand its height
+* Bug - Fixed a bug with the tooltip improperly HTML escaping characters twice
+* Bug - Fixed issues with allday multiday events in Week View when Week Starts On was changed (Thanks to Mark Root Wriley for reporting this)
 * Tweak - Updated tooltip positioning logic for week view to account for more edge cases
 * Tweak - Updated week view to better handle very short events and long titles
 * Tweak - Ensured all non critical vendor files will not end up bundled in the final plugin zip